-As more and more enterprises are moving OpenStack projects from an evaluation phase into production, organizations are challenged by the risk of data loss, and have not begun their backup & recovery readiness.
-An ideal cloud application uses ephemeral storage and compute, and creates workloads on-the-fly from persistent (object) store, performing computation and saving the results back to the persistent store.
+As more and more enterprises are moving OpenStack projects from an evaluation phase into production, organizations are challenged by the risk of data loss and have not begun their backup & recovery readiness.
+An ideal cloud application uses ephemeral storage and computing, and creates workloads on-the-fly from the persistent (object) store, performing computation and saving the results back to the persistent store.
 In this situation, you are fine without a backup and recovery solution.

 But a majority of the enterprise applications were not written for the cloud; thus backup and recovery plays an important consideration for businesses to recover applications from data loss and data corruption scenarios.

 So should I have a piecemeal approach to data loss or invest time in finding a comprehensive solution?